szu-ai/safe-driving-drl/README.md

 ## Acknowledgements

 <p align="justify">
-This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grants 62473264, 62203134, 62502322, 62372307, and U2001207; in part by the National Natural Science Funds for Distinguished Young Scholar under Grant 62325307; in part by the Natural Science Foundation of Guangdong Province under Grants 2023B1515120038 and 2024A1515011691; in part by the Shenzhen Science and Technology Innovation Commission / Shenzhen Science and Technology Program / Shenzhen Science and Technology Foundation under Grants KCXFZ20230731094001003, RCYX20231211090129039, JCYJ20230808105906014; in part by the Key Research and Development Program in Xinjiang Uygur Autonomous Region under Grant 2025B04019-001; in part by the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things under Grant 2023B1212010007; and in part by the Project of DEGP under Grant 2023KCXTD042.
+This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grants 62473264, 62203134, 62502322, 62372307, and U2001207; in part by the National Natural Science Funds for Distinguished Young Scholars under Grant 62325307; in part by the Natural Science Foundation of Guangdong Province under Grants 2023B1515120038 and 2024A1515011691; in part by the Shenzhen Science and Technology Innovation Commission / Shenzhen Science and Technology Program / Shenzhen Science and Technology Foundation under Grants KCXFZ20230731094001003, RCYX20231211090129039, JCYJ20230808105906014; in part by the Key Research and Development Program in Xinjiang Uygur Autonomous Region under Grant 2025B04019-001; in part by the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things under Grant 2023B1212010007; and in part by the Project of DEGP under Grant 2023KCXTD042.
 This work was also supported by the Intelligent Computing Center of Shenzhen University.
 </p>